 The Able case has far reaching implications for suits brought under the TCA for condition or use of real or personal property.
 Governmental entities frequently enter into agreements related to maintenance and operations of roadways.
 However, in Sipes, the Fort Worth court of appeals considered whether an agreement where the State would improve the highway and the City would fund improvements and do other work was a waiver of immunity.
 Although the City had "a voice to be heard concerning limited aspects of the construction," the court found that there was no joint enterprise because the City did not have equal control over the construction project.
 Sipes v.
 City of Grapevine, 146 S.W.3d 273 (Tex.App.-Fort Worth 2004, pet. filed) rev'd on other gounds, City of Grapevine v.
 Sipes, 195 S.W.3d 689 (Tex.
 2006).
 These agreements may be sufficient to create a joint enterprise between the parties.
 Under the Able decision, if a plaintiff is able to establish liability of any party to that agreement, each other party will also be liable.
 Moreover, governmental entities frequently enter into agreements related to the operation of facilities that are funded jointly.
 Each of these agreements may be sufficient to create a joint enterprise under which each will be liable for the negligence of another party related to the condition or use of personal property.
-But see Sipes, 146 S.W.3d at In fact, a substantial number of 273.
+But see Sipes, 146 S.W.3d at 273.
+In fact, a substantial number of governmental entities are reporting that they are seeing a dramatic number of joint enterprise claims since the supreme court released its opinion in Able.

-12 Because TxDOT was raising a no evidence point, the court was required to affirm the jury's finding if its review of the record revealed more than a scintilla of evidence to support each element of the joint enterprise finding.
+Joint enterprise no longer appears to be a viable means of recovery against all local governmental entities other than counties with the passage in 2005 of HB 2039.
+The purpose of the bill was to amend chapter was required to affirm the jury's finding if its review of the record revealed more than a scintilla of evidence to support each element of the joint enterprise finding.
 See id.